MSU Offers Hospitality Management Certificate

 The old method of acquiring hospitality expertise may be effective, but it’s also inefficient.
 As the industry continues to flourish, the most attractive hospitality professionals will be the ones who are ready to manage immediately.

-This guest post was provided by Jessica Edmondson who works on behalf of this program for the University Alliance, a division of Bisk Education, Inc.
+Jessica Edmondson, who works on behalf of this program for the University Alliance, a division of Bisk Education, Inc., provided this guest post.

 © 2024 Social Hospitality, LLC.
 All rights reserved.